-4. Must have officiated as a corner judge as a D level official for a minimum of two local or regional AAU sanctioned events or one AAU sanctioned National event a.
+4. Must have officiated as a corner judge as a D level official for a minimum of two local or regional AAU licensed events or one AAU licensed National event

+5. Minimum age of 16

+- 6. Minimum rank of 1st Dan Black Belt - 7.
+Must attend a yearly District/Regional Clinic and Workshop a.
 A head Referee for a local event who evaluates an applicant for upgrade must be a Clinic Administrator and/or a AA official.

-- 5. Minimum age of 16

-- 6. Minimum rank of 1st Dan Black Belt

-- 7. Must attend a yearly District/Regional Clinic and Workshop